jaimeogr/Edge-Workspace-Script-Launch/README.md

-You should set your antivirus constantly to analyze this scripts i guess, or whatever.
+You should set your antivirus to constantly analyze this scripts i guess, or whatever.
 Cheers!

+Move the shortcut (.lnk file) to the desktop for easy access.